 - Other spinal injury

-Results are considered normal if the thoracic region is normal in appearance.
+Results are normal if the thoracic spine looks normal.

 What Abnormal Results Mean